 In “Seed Money,” published at BuzzFeed on October 19, 2015, Borel broke the news that Folta and Blazek were one and the same and examined what she called “the increasingly blurred lines between universities and big business.”
 Borel’s story appeared in the midst of a controversy concerning Folta.
 The results of a Freedom of Information Act request filed by the anti-GMO group U.S. Right to Know had revealed that the agriculture company Monsanto had financially supported Folta (through his university) to do public outreach about GMOs.
 Folta had long portrayed himself as free from industry funding, so the revelations caused a stir.

-Here, Borel tells TON guest contributor Christie Aschwanden the story behind her story of Folta, his pseudonymous podcast, and his industry ties.
+Here, Borel tells Christie Aschwanden the story behind her story of Folta, his pseudonymous podcast, and his industry ties.
 (This interview has been edited for length and clarity.)

 In your story, you relate how you discovered that Vern Blazek, host of the Vern Blazek Science Power Hour podcast, is actually Folta’s alter ego and that the fictitious Blazek had interviewed Folta—that is, himself—on the show.
 You write that Folta had not publicly disclosed Blazek’s true identity, which you’d discovered in July, after he emailed you an invitation to appear on the podcast.
 It’s such a bizarre twist.
 How did you confront Folta with this information?